ayajnik/fakeNewsClassifier/README.md

 We created .gitkeep file because we need atleast one file to be created in our project setup.
 Once we setup our deployment pipeline, we will delete that file.

+# Setting environment and setup.py file

+1. Create requirements.txt file
+2. Update the ReadMe.md file
+3. Modify the setup.py file so that we can deploy this project as package